xyzoptooo/bouncing_ball/README.md

 ---

-## How This Assignment is Solved by the Bouncing Ball Game Project
+##Solved by the Bouncing Ball Game Project

 This project implements a "Bouncing Ball Game" that fulfills the assignment objectives as follows: